robertangeles/repo-ai-prompts/chatgpt-human-essay-dgf-topics.md

 CONTEMPORARY CATEGORIES TO EXPLORE:

-Generate 5-10 essay topics across these categories, imagining how Doreen would approach them with her unique voice:
+Generate 10 essay topics for each of these categories, imagining how Doreen would approach them with her unique voice:

 - Climate Change & Food Security - How changing weather patterns threaten traditional dishes and ingredients; adaptation strategies; loss and resilience
 - Sustainability & Food Systems - Food waste, agroecology, organic farming movements, environmental footprint, food sovereignty